 Thus, I came to live the original meaning of the word religion.
 (Religare) linked to our re-connection with God and our essence.
 I was able to transcend a dogmatic view of an ingrained system of beliefs.
 Once, they asked Carl Jung if he believed in God and he replied, “No, I know God.”
 Believing depends on belief, knowing depends on experience.

-On the one hand, we have Karl Marx saying that religion is the opium of the people and Frued classifying it as a neurosis.
-On the other hand, we have John Main and Laurence freeman, saying that religion leads us to a new unity and to what we are called to be.
+On the one hand, we have Karl Marx saying that religion is the opium of the people and Freud classifying it as a neurosis.
+On the other hand, we have John Main and Laurence Freeman, saying that religion leads us to a new unity and to what we are called to be.
 We have the Dalai Lama saying that the true religion is one that makes us a better person.
 And Rumi, an Islamic mystic who says: “My religion is to be alive in love.
 Everyone may be correct, depending on how we relate to religion.
 Only experience can help us understand these interpretations.”

 Christian meditation brought a huge gift to me: the experience of God.
 And when we are touched by this experience, the feeling of being at home comes along and all other searches become secondary.